Saisamarth21/React-quiz/README.md

 # Link

-This project is hosted in AWS using Amplify service :[Website](https://main.d4nna4pec8owm.amplifyapp.com/)
+This project is hosted in AWS using Amplify, Cognito and IAM services : [Website](https://main.d4nna4pec8owm.amplifyapp.com/)

 ## Available Scripts